dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Connections are available only for paid plans.

-As an Admin, go to 🗝️ Admin > Connections > Select the desired Connection and click `Connect` > Authenticate your account and select the data you wish to synchronize with Dust.
+As an Admin, go to ️Admin > Connections > Select the desired Connection and click `Connect` > Authenticate your account and select the data you wish to synchronize with Dust.

-If you want the @dust assistant to default to using specific data for answers, as an admin, go to `Settings` inside the chosen Connection then select "Make this Data Source available to the @dust assistant" below `Availability to @dust`.

 ##Slack